The Future is OK!

 OK Care:

 To produce innovative, high-quality work, and programs of sustainable delivery, care needs to be the highest priority, yet it's evident there are still gaps in current systems and models of practice.
-Don’t get me wrong, some areas have seen huge improvements & pioneering methods, but some of the core fundamentals around base level self-care are still not being met/not accessed and is having a detrimental effect on lives, with the emphasis still on ‘Do More,’ ‘Push Through’ which is morally wrong and having a huge impact on health, wellbeing & mental health.
-‘OK Care’ facilitated by Project OK Director Kate Taylor & OK producer & wellness coach Kirsten Tranter, will lead a female identifying led voice to explore why areas of care still appear neglected, and what might an offering look like?
+Don’t get me wrong, some areas have seen huge improvements & pioneering methods, but some of the core fundamentals around base level self-care are still not being met/not accessed and is having a detrimental effect on artists lives, with the emphasis still on ‘Do More,’ ‘Push Through’ which is morally wrong and having a huge impact on health, wellbeing & mental health.
+‘OK Care’ research, led by Project OK Director Kate Taylor & OK producer & wellness coach Kirsten Tranter, will lead a female identifying led voice to explore why areas of care still appear neglected, and what might an offering look like?
 Open to ages, 18+, both remote and in person, offering a shared insight into why there is still an overwhelmingly high percentage of burnout, stress induced, and mental health concerns amongst female practitioners?
 This habitual nature of over productivity, miss use of energy, and flawed framework needs to change.
 Some may argue this is not gender specific, but through research & data analysis we will begin a conversation with women, which in turn, will inform everyone.

 Fostering Talent: